Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/01-genai-basic/02_task.md

 # Introduction to Generative AI and Large Language Models

 ## 📚 Learning Objectives
- - Understand what Generative AI is
+ - Understanding what Generative AI-based applications is and how Large Language Models (LLMs) work.
- - Learn what Semantic Kernel is and how it can be used
+ - Learn which frameworks we have in Java and how they can be used
  - Implement a basic application that uses Semantic Kernel to generate text

 ## 📑 Task